grepsec/grepsec.github.io/index.md

 # Attending

+### Accepted GREPSEC attendees will automatically qualify to receive a Diversity Grant to attend [USENIX Security ’21](https://www.usenix.org/conference/usenixsecurity21/).

 Space is limited and an application is required of all potential attendees.
 Applications will be accepted starting in March 2021, and details will appear here.
-Accepted GREPSEC attendees will automatically qualify to receive a Diversity Grant to attend USENIX Security ’21.
+Applications will be due in early May.

 # Organizers
 _**General Chair**_